Sobriety And Relationships

-- Updating friends and family about your choice to become sober
+- Updating friends and family about your choice to become sober.

-- Opening up a line of communication and being honest without having expectations
+- Opening up a line of communication and being honest without having expectations.

-- Using resources like support groups and therapy to explore healthy boundaries
+- Using resources like support groups and therapy to explore healthy boundaries.

 Practice Patience and Compassion

 It is essential to practice patience and compassion when interacting with others and during moments of self-reflection.
 Rehabilitation facilities that offer a safe space to explore social connections will help you explore personal growth and healing during recovery.
 Therapeutic tools provide insight, coping mechanisms, and emotional stability.
-The social skills learned during treatment make it easier for individuals to overcome barriers between themselves and the people they love.
+The social skills learned during treatment make it easier for individuals to overcome barriers between themselves and those they love.
 A few ways to heal broken relationships include:

 - Actively listening to the other person’s point of view